Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Real theta line bundles

 The torus $\Pic^0(C)$ can be identified with the quotient $H^1(C,{\cal O})/H^1(C,\Z)$, where $H^1(X,\Z)$ is embedded in $H^1(X,{\cal O})$ via the composition

 and the Real structure $\hat\iota$ corresponds to the Real structure defined by the involution $-\iota^*:H^1(C,\Z)\to H^1(C,\Z)$ on this quotient.
-We can now conclude with the following theorem, which describes the image of $\hat\iota$-Real line bundle $({\cal L}_\kappa,\tilde{\hat\iota})$ on $\Pic^0(C)$ as element in the fibre product appearing in our classification Theorem \ref{ClassifRLBTorus}. \begin{thry} The element
+We can now conclude with the following theorem, which describes the image of the $\hat\iota$-Real line bundle $({\cal L}_\kappa,\tilde{\hat\iota})$ on $\Pic^0(C)$ as element in the fiber product appearing in our classification Theorem \ref{ClassifRLBTorus}. \begin{thry} The element

 is the pair $(u_C,w_\kappa)$, where $w_\kappa:H^1(C,\Z)^{-\iota^*}\to\Z_2$ is defined as the unique extension of $f_{u_C}:(\id-\iota^*)H^1(C,\Z)\to\Z_2$ which satisfies the equalities